 Manituana, the clash of civilizations and George Bush’s ancestors.

 Interview from “Il Venerdi di Repubblica” March 23, 2006.

-A novel set at the end of the 18th century in America, about the Indians who experienced the War of Independence on the losing side.
-The young collective that broke through with Q returns with a plunge back into the past—the distant past.
+A novel set at the end of the 18th century in America, with the Indians who experienced the war of independence on the losing side.
+The young collective that broke through with “Q” returns with a plunge back into the past.
+The distant past.

 By Loredana Lipperini

 Why does a group of Italian storytellers decide to recount the birth of the American nation?
-Furthermore, why turn not only the conventional image of the Indians on its head, but also the later, “politically correct” one?
+Furthermore, why put not only the conventional image of the Indians on its head, but also the successive, “politically correct” one?

-In Manituana the historical characters are transformed into literary heroes with great emotional force: how did you construct them?
+In “Manituana” the historical characters transform into literary heroes with great emotional force: how did you construct them?

-In the initial phase of the documentation we found ourselves dealing with characters with complex biographies, novel-like, Romantic in the 18th-century sense of the term.
+In the initial phase of the documentation we found ourselves dealing with characters with complex biographies, novel-like, romantic in the 18th century sense of the term.
 Frontier lives, characters straddling worlds and cultures: it wasn’t difficult to transform these figures into literary heroes.
-And so the biographies served as a breeding ground for developing the nonhistorical characters, the imaginary ones.
+And so the biographies served as a breeding ground to develop the non-historical characters, the imaginary ones.
 We tried to render on the page a sense of complex relationships on different levels; we searched for the common thread in existential and apparently divergent trajectories while looking for the motives for detachment and difference in those destinies that seemed similar.

 Above all the women play a determining role, even from the political point of view.
 To what do we owe this homage?

-We’re well aware that we’re an all-male collective, and we’re aware of the difficulties involved in our giving depth to female characters.
+We’re well aware that we’re an all male collective, we’re aware of the difficulties involved in giving depth to female characters and we know it’s not easy.
 In this case historical reality came to our rescue.
 The Iroquois society had very strong and deeply rooted matriarchal components.
-Clan membership—a foundation of the social organization of the Iroquois as it cut across tribes and nations —was determined by matrilineal descent.
-Furthermore, the Iroquois women wielded a precious and strategic prerogative: adoption.
-The fate of prisoners of war depended on them: they could decree their death, as compensation for children and husbands fallen in battle, or request their assimilation into the tribe, for the same reason.
-It was much more common for the latter to happen.
-These groups weren’t large populations; they needed bodies to work the land or to go hunting and fishing.
-But adoption rendered a prisoner to all intents and purposes a member of the nation and of the Clan, with every right and duty that that entailed.
+Clan membership – a foundation of the social organization of the Iroquois as it cut across tribes and nations – was determined by matrilineal descent.
+Furthermore the Iroquois women wielded a precious and strategic power: adoption.
+The fate of prisoners of war depended on them: they could decide their death, as compensation for children and husbands fallen in battle, or ask their assimilation into the tribe, for the same reason.
+It was much more common for this to happen.
+They weren’t large populations, they needed bodies to work the land or to go hunting and fishing.
+But adoption rendered the prisoner to all intents and purposes a member of the nation and of the Clan, with every right and duty that that entailed.
 Many important leaders had been adopted prisoners.

 What does a story set in the 18th century tell us about our present?

 It’s difficult to reduce a novel to one key reading.
-In a sense, telling the story of the birth of the United States already means dealing with the present and with America as a global problem.
+In a sense telling the story of the birth of the United States already means dealing with the present and with America as a global problem.
 You could say that Manituana recounts the story of the disappearance of a hybrid reality, crushed by the logic of the clash of civilizations and the birth of a new nation.
-The foundation of the Untied States didn’t occur at the expense of the “noble savages,” as an edulcorated version of history states, but at the expense of a hybrid culture, interethnic, politically complex and full of contradictions.
-If then we consider that the Americans of the last quarter of the 18th century were nothing other than Europeans who emigrated across the Atlantic, we quickly find ourselves grappling with the foundations of our own civilization, and therefore of our globalized present.
-This involved the West not only in the geographical sense, but in the political and cultural sense too.
+The foundation of the Untied States didn’t occur at the expense of the “noble savages”, as an edulcorated version of history states, but at the expense of a hybrid culture, interethnic, politically complex and full of contradictions.
+If then we consider that the Americans of the last quarter of the 18th century were nothing other than Europeans emigrated across the Atlantic, we quickly arrive at grappling with the foundations of our own civilization, and therefore of our globalize present.
+The West not only in the geographical sense, but in the political and cultural sense too.
 It represents, that is, the extreme consequences of the impact of “whites” on the world.

 We often quote Paco Ignacio Taibo II, according to whom experimentation has to be the invisible seam that holds the story together.
-There’s nothing unknowing in our method of laying out words and phrases, but our goal is not “pretty writing.”
+There’s nothing unknowing in our method of laying out words and phrases, but our goal is not “pretty writing”.
 If you look closely at our sentences, you’ll see that we try to obtain a subtle alteration in the syntax, and shift the meaning of words, even just a little bit.
-Often it’s enough to remove a “me” or a “you” to obtain a sentence that “vibrates” and remains suspended like a hovercraft, a millimeter above the page.
-This should never be an end in itself, but rather functional to what we want to relay, done as discreetly as possible.
+Often it’s enough to remove a “mi” or a “ti” to obtain a sentence that “vibrates” and remains suspended like a hovercraft, a millimeter above the page.
+This should never be an end in itself, rather functional to what we want to relay, and as discrete as possible.
 The less the reader is aware of the strangeness of certain choices, the better it is.
-Often, later, it’s the translators who point out to us the difficulty of understanding some passages that in Italian seemed simple.
+Often, later, it’s the translators who point out to us the difficulty of some passages that in Italy seemed simple.

 To tell a story is to discover a world.
 The pages of a book are one of the magic portals that open it up.
 You can chose to keep the other portals closed or to push all of them open, in a sign of hospitality.
-Once again, it’s about deciding whether to offer a universe to contemplate, untouchable in its presumed beauty and perfection, or to invite others to transform it, to develop its potential.
-It’s not just an aesthetic choice: if we believe that men and women together are able to better the world, we’ll do everything so that our readers can better our stories, by any means necessary.
+Once again it’s about deciding whether to offer a universe to contemplate, untouchable in it’s presumed beauty and perfection, or to invite others to transform it, to develop its potential.
+It’s not just an aesthetic choice: if we believe that men and women together are able to better the world, we’ll do everything so that our readers can better our stories, with every means necessary.

+Manituana, the clash of civilizations and George Bush’s ancestors.